General Information

 Applicant Interest.
 A visit to the Rhodes campus (in addition to other demonstrations of interest) can be a deciding factor in making an admission decision.
 Interest may also be demonstrated by meeting with an admission officer locally, virtually or personally corresponding with the Office of Admission.
 An applicant's ability to pay may be a deciding factor when considering applicants who rank within the lowest range of admissible students.

-The Dean of Admission has the discretion to deny any application to Rhodes College.
+The Vice President for Enrollment has the discretion to deny any application to Rhodes College.

-Applicants who wish to appeal their admission decision may do so by writing to the Dean of Admission and Financial Aid requesting reconsideration.
+Applicants who wish to appeal their admission decision may do so by writing to the Vice President for Enrollment requesting reconsideration.

 Prospective applicants and applicants may arrange a campus visit online at www.rhodes.edu/visit.
 Questions concerning a campus visit may be addressed to our Campus Visit Coordinator at 1-800-844-5969 or, locally, 901-843-3700.